alexKleider/phInfo/README.md

 the zip file.
 Where it will end up depends on your browser's settings.  `~/Downloads` would be the logical place for it to end up.
 The download process may take a long time.
 Be sure it has completed before going on.
-If a listing of your `Download` directory contains a file ending in `.zip.part`, then the download is NOT yet complete.
+If a listing of your `~/Download` directory contains a file ending in `.zip.part`, then the download is NOT yet complete.